 One of the perks that can arise from broadcasting your opinions is that you may connect with like-reasoning people.
 With that side goal in mind, I suppose I should share a little about myself.
 Like most who are not narcissists or brimming with self-confidence, that does not come easy to me.
 It also doesn’t help that I feel like I am in a continuous state of flux in many matters that should anchor me as a person.
-To boot, I am a chronic insomniac.
-So, I go through periods where I am walking around in a stupor and days when I feel suddenly lucid, as if the effects of a sedative have worn off.
-I guess the easiest way for me to talk about myself is to make a boring list of traits and their spectrums of applicability to me as an adult.
+I guess the easiest way for me to talk about myself is to make a boring list of traits and their spectrums of applicability to me.

 The Important Stuff

-- The last two traits go hand-in-hand with being a procrastinator and planner extraordinaire.
+- I’m a procrastinator and planner extraordinaire.
 I have made so many plans that have never gotten off the ground on account of waiting for “the perfect moment” or because I am being hypercritical of myself.
 I go through rare periods of very high productivity.
 Could it be mania?
-I don’t think so, but I’m waiting for the right time to look into it
+I don’t think so, but, as is my nature, I’m waiting for the right time to look into it

 - I am rather unfeeling and detached (anhedonia).
 As a young adult I was quite sensitive: you know, I was touched by sad movies, beautiful art, bad news, etc. Not so much anymore, even when news is personal.
 I put on the appropriate face to avoid backlash, but I don’t feel much.
 I was never too susceptible to social fervor, i.e., I’ve never “felt the energy from the crowd.”
 My general response to most concerts I attended in my youth was, “meh, the recording sounds better”.

 - Socially awkward but not shy, except when addressing large groups.
-Very shy as a youngster, then was quite gregarious as a young adult, then for a few years I just didn’t feel like talking much.
+Very shy as a youngster, then was quite gregarious as a young adult, then for several years I just felt like keeping to myself.
 Now I talk too much when I’m nervous

 - Pretty considerate toward strangers.
 I’m a good neighbor although not too neighborly

 - I’ve never been greatly motivated by money or social status.
 My main motivation has been internal: comparing myself to a best case scenario of myself given my skill set and attributes.
 In that respect, I am an utter underachiever and failure.
 I likely have unrealistic goals, but I don’t know how to tamp them down.
-On the upside, I don’t feel much jealously toward others.
-How can I when there is this kick-ass version of my self in a parallel universe just gloating?
+On the upside, I’ve never felt much jealously toward others.

 - I have a good amount of humility.
 I used to be a lot more inwardly cocky

-- I am a bit of a humorless prick these days.
+- I am a bit of a humorless prick these days, although I still have my moments.
 As a young adult I joked a lot and did quirky things for my own amusement.
 Some folks actually found me quite funny.
 I don’t know whether I lost my quick wit or I’m keeping it holstered until I become passionate about lampooning something

 Of less significance